 With inflation at a 40-year high, utility bills and food prices are rising at an alarming rate.
-Most people are having to make tough financial decisions, and some working sadly more and more families are on the poverty line despite having a regular monthly salary.
+Most people are having to make tough financial decisions, and sadly more and more families are on the poverty line despite having a regular monthly salary.
 Whilst the cost of living is also making life increasingly difficult for businesses, many employers are taking steps to soften the blow for their employees.

 With costs rising many people are struggling to pay their bills.
 The obvious answer to this problem is simply “pay them more!” but it isn’t quite as straightforward as that.
 Not every small business is able to offset prices rises with a large pay increase.

 If you can afford it, increasing employees’ income through pay rises or bonuses is bound to be beneficial, so we’ll talk about those things first.
 But there are also number of things that you can do to help your employees and they don’t all need to cost money, so we’ll also look at those.